 You can then select the file format from a drop-down menu.
 The best file formats for large format printing are PDF or TIFF or photo files, graphic file formats are the best for resolution image.
 PDF files are versatile and can handle image compression very well, while TIFF files are highly compatible and can be opened with almost any software or applications .
 With the image resolution open in Adobe Photoshop, go to the File menu and select Save As.

-The save as window will open.
-While traditional printing methods make you work in the 300 dpi range, the large format basically reverses that idea completely.
+The Save As window will open.
+While traditional printing methods make you work in the 300 dpi range, large format printing basically reverses that idea completely.
 Preparing files for large format printing usually does not require imgrayscale images files greater than 300 dpi that are normally associated with other printing methods for banners .
 For this reason, certain basic aspects need to be considered when preparing images for large format printing like file size.

 This essentially shows the dpi image files as it will look when printed on the final material without altering the pixel information, making it one of the best proofs available.
 An excellent choice for printing graphics and photographs is the Canon IPF PRO-1000, which can print impressive images up to A2 size.
-It's often the best choice for large format designs, as you can produce vector-based grayscale images and scale them to the size you want without losing quality.
-While traditional printing methods make you work in the 300 dpi range, the large format completely reverses that idea.
+It's often the best choice for large format designs, as you can produce high-quality prints without sacrificing detail or color accuracy.